bearsunday/bearsunday.github.io/manuals/1.0/en/stream.md

 If you want to further control streaming such as streaming bandwidth and timing control, uploading to the cloud, etc. [StreamResponder](https://github.com/bearsunday/BEAR.Streamer/blob/1.x/src /StreamResponder.php ) and build it and bind it.

 The demo is available at [MyVendor.Stream](https://github.com/bearsunday/MyVendor.Stream).

+---
+*[This document](https://github.com/bearsunday/bearsunday.github.io/blob/master/manuals/1.0/en/stream.md) needs to be proofread by an English speaker.
+If interested please send me a pull request.
+Thank you.*